Map of the Temple Grounds

 Kōmyōden Hall

 Located on the east side of the Kondō Main Hall, Kōmyōden Hall now houses enshrined remains.
-Every year on August 10th, a Buddhist funerary service to enshrine remains is held.
+Every year on

 12